CS UTA: Duties

 Logging Work Hours

 UTAs may only work from the first day of classes to the last day of classes during a term.
-Hours logged outside of the beginning and end of classes will NOT be paid!
+Hours outside of this must be pre-approved by your supervisor.

 Questions